Kubernetes cluster using Nixidy and ArgoCD

 Making Changes

-1. Edit configuration in env/dev/*.nix
+1. Edit configuration in env/dev/*.nix (or env/prod/*.nix)

-2. Build and validate: just build
+2. Build and validate: just build dev

-3. Generate manifests: just switch
+3. Generate manifests: echo y | just switch dev

 4. Review: git diff manifests/